ubergarm/r1-ktransformers-guide/README.md

 ```

 ## Advanced

+#### Advanced 1
-1. Seems like maybe some configs live in `ktransformers/configs/config.yaml` used with `--mode="long_context"`?
+Seems like maybe some configs live in `ktransformers/configs/config.yaml` used with `--mode="long_context"`?
 (This is probably a red herring, see newer stuff below lol)
 ```bash
 $ find . -name config.yaml
 ./venv/lib/python3.11/site-packages/ktransformers/configs/config.yaml # <--- after running with `--mode="long_context"`
 ./build/lib.linux-x86_64-cpython-311/ktransformers/configs/config.yaml
 ./ktransformers/configs/config.yaml
 ```

+#### Advanced 2
-2. For some reason it tries to keep the database on the server side instead of client side? `rm ./venv/lib/python3.11/site-packages/ktransformers/server.db`
+For some reason it tries to keep the database on the server side instead of client side? `rm ./venv/lib/python3.11/site-packages/ktransformers/server.db`

+#### Advanced 3
-3. MultiGPU and more offload customization available with `--optimize_config_path`
+MultiGPU and more offload customization available with `--optimize_config_path`
 ```bash
 $ find . -name "DeepSeek-V3-*.yaml"
 # use the one in venv/ and ignore build/ and ktransformers/
 # e.g. --optimize_config_path ./ktransformers/optimize/optimize_rules/DeepSeek-V3-Chat-multi-gpu.yaml
 # could possibly make a CPU only DeepSek-V3-Chat-cpu.yaml ???
 ```

+#### Advanced 4
-4. Experimental 2x GPU command (not sure everything is actually working)
+Experimental 2x GPU command (not sure everything is actually working)
 ```
 # this crashed, but maybe can increase offload with 1x GPU editing the yaml?
 # https://github.com/kvcache-ai/ktransformers/blob/c515cc49a595696fedaca6032e100951c42ad36f/doc/en/multi-gpu-tutorial.md